MI-DPLA/combine/docs/publishing.rst

 When a Job is published, a user may a Publish Set Identifier (``publish_set_id``) that is used to aggregate and group published Records.
 For example, in the built-in OAI-PMH server, that Publish Set Identifier becomes the OAI set ID, or for exported flat XML files, the ``publish_set_id`` is used to create a folder hierarchy.
 Multiple Jobs can publish under the same Publish Set ID, allowing for grouping of materials when publishing.

+Users may also select to publish a Job *without* a Publish Set Identifier, in which case the Records are still published, but will not aggregate under a particular publish set.
+In the outgoing OAI-PMH server, for example, the Records would not be a part of an OAI set (which is consistent and allowed in the standard).

 On the back-end, publishing a Job adds a flag to Job that indicates it is published, with an optional ``publish_set_id``.
 Unpublishing removes these flags, but maintains the Job and its Records.

 Currently, the the following methods are avaialable for publishing Records from Combine:

   - `OAI-PMH Server <#oai-pmh-server>`__
   - `Export of Flat Files <#export-flat-files>`__

+Additionally, Combine supports the creation of "Published Subsets".
+Published Subsets, true to their namesake, are user defined subsets of all published Records.
+You can read more about what those are, and creating them, here:

+  - `Published Subsets <#published-subsets>`__

 Publishing a Job